sidcode/bits-pilani-thesis-template-latex/README.md

-BITS Pilani, Pilani Campus Thesis Template in LaTeX
+BITS Pilani Reports LaTeX Template
 =======================

-A template and style file for generating reports / thesis in LaTeX.
-Specific for BITS-Pilani students
+A template and style file for generating reports in LaTeX.
+It is designed keeping a BITSian's thesis in mind but can be extended by anyone to adapt to the needs of the respective university reports (project reports, PhD Thesis, etc).

 The title page looks like this -